 This post may contain affiliate links, and you can read our disclosure information here–

-However, hush puppies didn’t acquire their common name until one day when an African cook was frying up a batch and a puppy began to howl.
-She gave the puppy a plate full of deep-fried dough balls and told the puppy to “hush puppy.”
-It must have worked because the term hush puppies is now ubiquitous.
+Legend has it that the common name of hush puppies came about from an African cook.
+The story goes that she was frying up a batch of these cornmeal balls, and her puppy began to howl.
+She gave the puppy a plate full of deep-fried dough balls and told it to “hush puppy.”
+It must have been overheard and liked, because the term hush puppies is now ubiquitous.

 This classic Southern dipping sauce hails originally from Jackson, Mississippi, and of course, it’s name says it all (i.e., you will always come back for more).